-Public Works Board staff evaluates DWSRF applicants for their ability to repay the loan.
+The Board evaluates applicants for their ability to repay the loan.
 The financial evaluation includes reviewing documentation such as tax returns, budgets and balance sheets, bank statements, and business references, as well as conducting a detailed financial capacity analysis.

 The ability of the applicant to repay the loan is considered in an effort to protect the federal and state interest in the long-term viability of the loan program.
-All recipients must dedicate a source of revenue to repay the DWSRF loans.
-Some DWSRF applicants will dedicate a portion of their general funds, and others will propose establishing or increasing user fees.
+All recipients must dedicate a source of revenue to repay the loans.
+Some applicants will dedicate a portion of their general funds, and others will propose establishing or increasing user fees.
 See Appendix A for further details.